rajesh2887/movieinfo/README.md

-# movieinfo Get movie information from OMDB
+# movieinfo :Get movie information from OMDB
 Follow below steps to get movie info and rating from http://www.omdbapi.com/ OMDB API

 pull the Docker image using below command: